 Analyzing a P&L Statement

-Below are a list of some of the easiest yet effective things to analyze in your profit and loss statement:
+Below are some of the easier things to analyze in your profit and loss statement:

 This may seem obvious, but you should review your sales first since increased sales is generally the best way to improve profitability.
 If you see a month was particularly good, try to remember why so you can duplicate what you did in the future.